CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 ### 🐞 Bug fix

-- TooltipModule would sometimes show an empty tooltip block
+- `TooltipModule` would sometimes show an empty tooltip block
-- Fixed TooltipModule taking up a lot of characters in the game result from the allowed quota
+- Fixed `TooltipModule` taking up a lot of characters in the game result from the allowed quota
+- Improved documentation and usage of `GameRunner.simulate()` and `GameResult`

 ## 3.15.1